 Eat and Drink in a Gastropub

 If you’re a beer fan, there’s a great chance you’ve drank a tasty La Fin Du Monde in the past.
 Quebec has a booming craft beer scene that pairs wonderfully with its excellent food.
 We highly recommend a visit to an establishment like L’Amere a Boire for great food and beers.
 Quebecois pub food is different to US pub food, with unique selections that include minced rabbit (lapin) burgers and duck drumsticks (pilons de canard).
 L’Amere a Boire serves all types of beer and even supplies the Czech consulate with fresh brewed pilsners.

 Montreal is one of the best cities in North America for a night on the town.
 There’s wonderful hangouts to suit all tastes in Old Montreal (Vieux-Montreal), Le Plateau and elsewhere.
 Plateau is the artists hub of Montreal, so it’s an area you shouldn’t miss.
 Bar Henrietta is one hip hangout there, but there’s a ton of them.

 Watch the sunset over Montreal from Mount Royal.
 Or if you go up earlier, pack a picnic including delicious croissants, pastries or bagels.
 Take note of the tower at Olympic Stadium, as it’s the tallest inclined tower in the world!

 Interested to book a trip to Montreal?
 Get in touch with us and we can help you save on plane tickets and accommodation!
-Email [email protected] or contact me at +1-857-919-9327.
+Email me at alex(at)wanderlustmarriage.com or leave a comment below with questions.